USSBA/certify_design_system_gem/README.md

 ## Contributing

-Contributions for the Certify Design System should be made on that repository.
+Please look at [CONTRIBUTING.md](/CONTRIBUTING.md) for information on how to contribute.

 ## Security Issues